 You’d think that companies would have learnt their lessons and wouldn’t be this brazen in the modern era.
 Well, you’d be wrong, and Covid really helped to shine a light on the darkest of intentions when it comes to business practices.

 We’re not talking about the, “In these unprecedented times…”, that every company spouted in 2020.
 No, we’re talking about oil giants being fined millions of dollars for using unethical framing to trick consumers into thinking their Diesel is environmentally friendly.
 We’re talking about companies who have feigned ignorance into the damage of fossil fuels due to monetary interest in the fossil fuel market, now turning around and saying they’re all green.
-We’re talking about household brands saying they’re making their product bottles out of plastic pulled from the ocean, then they were actually obtaining it from plastic banks.
+We’re talking about household brands saying they’re making their product bottles out of plastic pulled from the ocean, yet they receive their materials from plastic banks.
 Not the worst of the examples, but you get my point.
 Companies have always used Greenwashing in their strategies, but the age of social media and information has allowed us to realise this, and to shun it.

 But how do most of these companies handle this scrutiny?

 Okay, obviously this is a satirical cartoon and should be taken as such… But South Park is known for it’s social commentary on these sorts of issues, and honestly… their satirical account of it is actually better than the company’s real-world response.